 Psychologists from the University of Colorado Boulder recruited 40 volunteers for this study.
 The subjects were those who had broken up in the past six months.
-They were asked to bring two photos – one of their ex and one of their platonic friend.
+The subjects bring two photos to the study – one of their ex and one of their platonic friend.

-Everyone was subjected to functional MRI while being shown one photo after the other.
-In between these photos, the researchers applied heat on everyone’s arm using a temperature-controlled device.
-Volunteers were then asked to rate their pain on a scale of 1 to 5.
+Subjects receive a functional MRI while being shown one photo after the other.
+In between these photos, the researchers apply heat on everyone’s arm using a temperature-controlled device.
+Volunteers then rate their pain on a scale of 1 to 5.

-The scans revealed that same regions of the brain are activated when heat is applied on one’s arm and when one is looking at the picture of his/her ex, validating the idea of emotional pain.
+The scans reveal the same regions of the brain activate when they apply heat on one’s arm and when one is looking at the picture of his/her ex, validating the idea of emotional pain.

-Half of the group was then given with nasal spray and was told that it helps in reducing emotional pain while the other half was told that it’s just a saline spray.
+Half of the group receive a nasal spray.
+Researchers told them that it helps in reducing emotional pain.
+The other half was told that it’s just a saline spray.

 In a subsequent MRI scan, those who were given what they thought to be a pain-reducing spray were reported to have less physical and emotional pain.
-When shown pictures of their exes, there is an increased activity in brain areas involved in controlling emotions and a decreased activity in regions associated with rejection.
+When shown pictures of their exes, there is an increase in activity in brain areas that involve themselves in controlling emotions and a decrease in activity in regions associated with rejection.

 The study suggests that if one believes that a certain remedy will help him/her in getting over his/her ex, then there’s a good chance that it will.